 The holiday seasons allow us to celebrate and spend treasured time with our friends and family catching up and even sharing a meal or a treat.
 Don’t be distracted by thinking that the food you serve has to be elaborate or pricey.
 And keep your budget in check at the same time.
 Save money with smart strategies like these so you can spend your cash in other areas this Christmas (because there are always more surprise expenses that pop up).
-Make a plan now and stick to it through the end of the year.
+Use Ruth’s Holiday Planner to help you make a plan now and stick to it through the end of the year.
 Don’t let an abandoned cart be a part of your story, too.

 - Keep More of Your Money This Holiday Season

 - Why Aren’t You Happy?
 How to Take the Pressure Off This Holiday Season